Rumble (company): Early years (2013–2019)

+Political identity, antitrust lawsuit (2020–2021)

-The rise in Rumble viewership in 2020 was attributed to Republican politician Devin Nunes, who accused YouTube of overly censoring his channel.
-Nunes began posting content on Rumble, with other prominent conservatives, such as Dinesh D'Souza, Dan Bongino, Sean Hannity, and Representative Jim Jordan, following soon after.
+The platform received a large influx of viewership from 2020, at the start of the COVID-19 pandemic.
+Monthly visitors rose from 1.6 million in 2020, to 31.9 million by 2021.
+Just before the 2020 United States presidential election, Pavloski invited Republican politician Devin Nunes to join the platform.
+Nunes, who accused YouTube of overly censoring his channel, began posting on Rumble, with other prominent conservatives, such as Dinesh D'Souza, Dan Bongino, Sean Hannity, and Representative Jim Jordan, following soon after.
 In June 2021, former US president Donald Trump joined Rumble in preparation for recording his Ohio campaign rally.

+In the first nine months of 2021, Rumble generated more than $6.5 million in revenue, mostly from advertisements; however, it was not profitable.
 On January 11, 2021, Rumble filed an antitrust lawsuit against Google over its search algorithms, seeking damages exceeding $2 billion.
 Rumble alleged that Google manipulated its algorithm so as to favor Google's own YouTube over Rumble in Google search results.
 Rumble alleged that this direct manipulation reduced its viewership and resulted in lower advertising revenues for their company.
 In August 2022, a California judge said that Rumble's case against Google can proceed.